bradtaniguchi/IMSRoomRenter/NOTES.md

 Coming back to add a few more things.
 - Ability to swap students from different rooms requires me to create a databaseinterface function to do such
-- Show which room was choosen in popups and logout screen Anything else that comes to mind will be added.
+- Show which room was chosen in popups and logout screen Anything else that comes to mind will be added.
 Next version will be 1.2

+####---UPDATE 2/18/16
+Finished up RoomSwapTest.py
+Implementing it, its very obvious it could be done better and more dynamically.
+But Im not worried about it for now.
+Its more important to get this implemented fool proof with "dumb" clear code than smartly.
+We need this system far more.
+I also will look into the IMSAdmin crash issue in the future more intensely.

+Also going to add a picture or text to the logout buttons, as to many people don't click on it -_-
 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]
 Program doesn't display the corrent amount of students logged in, or out.